buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The identification and insertion of known-local prefixes under fc00::/8 is currently not defined.

+Note that a practical limit exists on the number of RIOs and PIOs that can be placed into a single RA.
+Therefore, there is a practical limit to the number of known-local ULAs that can be expressed on a single network and the number of ULA prefixes that can automatically be preferred over GUA prefixes within the policy table.
+This limit is unlikely to impact most networks, especially residential and other small unmanaged networks that automatically generate ULA prefixes.

-Note that there is a practical limit on how many RIOs may be conveyed in a single RA.
-As stated in Section 4 of RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."
+Section 4 of RFC 4191 says, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link.
+This arbitrary bound is meant to reinforce that relatively few and carefully selected routes should be advertised to hosts.
+The exact limit will depend on other Options that are used.
+So while this is not the practical limit discussed above, operators MUST take extra care not to overflow the RA with RA Options when exceeding this limit.

 # Configuration of the default policy table